reeyasingh021/reeyasingh021/README.md

-# Reeya Singh | Data Science, Economics & CS Student
+# Reeya Singh | Data Science, Computer Science & Economics Student

 Aspiring finance-focused technologist passionate about leveraging data, machine learning, and analytics to drive meaningful insights in investment, infrastructure, and risk.
 I focus on clarity, impact, and building solutions that blend technology with real-world relevance.